C-Spine MRI Scan (July 2020)

 The BMI scan was followed closely by my GP's referral for a neurological examination at the Royal London Hospital ('RLH' – a part of Bart's & the London NHS Foundation Trust).
 The scan performed at RLH was initially scheduled by the first neurologist I saw there as: "MRI Whole Spine, MRI Shoulder Lt."; and this is reflected in the letter received from the MRI Dept. notifying me of the scan appointment (see: MRI appointment letter – 21/08/2015).
 However, the scan actually performed on 11/09/2015 avoided to make a dedicated scan of the left shoulder (the scan is restricted to the width of the spinal column only – i.e., to the "Whole Spine" element of the original schedule), in spite of the fact that "MRI Shoulder Lt." had clearly been part of the request made by the first neurologist, and had been initially scheduled by the MRI Dept. in its letter to me.
 There is no available explanation for why the scan had avoided the area of the left shoulder, as requested by the first neurologist, and promised in the appointment letter.
 That specific part of the request must therefore have been deliberately excluded by the positive intervention of someone in a senior position either at the Neurology Dept. or within RLH, following the letter to me from the MRI Dept. of 21/08/2015.
 There had however been no further discussion between anyone at RLH and myself between the date of my first appointment and the date of the scan procedure.

-There are further inconsistencies revealed in the report itself.
-The report states as the reason for the referral and under "Clinical Details": "right shoulder numbness with burning shooting pain"; however the scan had included no dedicated attention to the right shoulder either.
-This was an utter perversion of the symptoms I had reported to the referring neurologist.
-These had concerned only the area between the spine and the left scapula, and had been the reason for that doctor to specify a dedicated scan of the left shoulder in addition to the whole spine in her initial request.
-There is no possible ambiguity involved in the instruction 'left shoulder'; therefore I think it quite inconceivable that this misrepresentation of my symptoms could have arisen as an innocent mistake.
+I addition to the inconsistency of the MRI Dept. having omitted a scan of the left shoulder, the electronic report states, under “Clinical Details”, and as the reason for the referral: “right shoulder numbness with burning shooting pain” (the scan performed however involved no dedicated attention to the right shoulder either).
+This was an utter perversion of the symptoms I had reported to the referring neurologist, which had concerned only the area between the spine and the left scapula, and had been the reason for that doctor to specify a dedicated scan of the left shoulder in addition to the whole spine in her initial request.
+There is no possible ambiguity involved in the instruction ‘left shoulder’; therefore I think it quite inconceivable that this misrepresentation of my symptoms could have arisen as an innocent mistake.
 In view of the self-evident anomaly to the immediate right of my spine as now revealed in the July 2020 scan, and which did not appear in the scan made at RLH, it seems clear that this problem was unfairly refused thorough examination or treatment by RLH in 2015.

 The refusal of further physical assessment/treatment in the UK